microsoft/vscode-docs/release-notes/latest.md

 ### Improved thread handling

-Thanks to this [PR](https://github.com/Microsoft/vscode/pull/3990) call stack for each thread is now requested lazily.
+Thanks to this [pull request](https://github.com/Microsoft/vscode/pull/3990), the call stack for each thread is now requested lazily.
 This improves performance of debugging multi-threaded programs.

 ## Tasks